How to Clean Your Carpet and Protect Your Investment (Learn the Basics)

 Another way to deodorize carpet is by dry cleaning it.
 Yes, your carpet can be dry-cleaned but the process is different from dry cleaning your suit or wedding dress.

-Instead of using steam, you’ll sprinkle a cleaning agent (e.g. baking soda) over carpet let it sit for a few hours then vacuum it using a full sized upright or canister.
+Instead of using steam, you’ll sprinkle a cleaning agent (e.g. baking soda) over carpet let it sit for a few hours then vacuum it using a full-sized upright or canister.
 Remember that the vacuum cleaner that you use should be strong enough to deep clean for this to be effective.

 There are two ways to go about this.

 First and the easier route would be hiring a professional carpet cleaner to do the job for you.
-The benefits of course is you don’t have to do any heavy lifting or figure out how the carpet cleaning machine works, downside though is you’ll need to spend at least a few hundred dollars, depending on how large an area you want to clean.
+The benefits, of course, is you don’t have to do any heavy lifting or figure out how the carpet cleaning machine works, downside though is you’ll need to spend at least a few hundred dollars, depending on how large an area you want to clean.

-Second option is to do it yourself.
+The second option is to do it yourself.
 It’s the cheaper option but you’ll need to do a lot of heavy lifting like moving furniture out of the way then learn how to properly use a carpet cleaning machine.
 Add to that the rental cost of the machine.
 Or you can buy your own.

 Remember that to have a clean indoor environment at home make sure to take the time and clean your carpet.
 Not only will this give you a cleaner place house but it will also save you money in the long run in terms of carpet repair or installation bills.